-· You can record a custom unavailable greeting.

-• If you have not recorded your unavailable greeting, the phone system will play a generic message like: "Digits-of-num ber-dialed is unavailable".
+- You can record a custom unavailable greeting. - If you have not recorded your unavailable greeting but have recorded your name, the system will play a generic message like: "Recorded name is unavailable." - If you have not recorded your unavailable greeting, the phone system will play a generic message like: "Digits-of-num ber-dialed is unavailable".

-7.11.3.2 Busy Message
+6.10.3.2 Busy Message